pachterlab/gget/docs/src/en/setup.md

 **Positional argument**
 `module`
-gget module for which dependencies should be installed ("alphafold", "gpt" or "cellxgene").
+gget module for which dependencies should be installed.

 ### Example
 ```bash